Sakya Monastery

 Sakya Monastery, also known as Pel Sakya ("White Earth" or "Pale Earth"), is a Buddhist monastery situated in Sa'gya Town (ས་སྐྱ་), Sa'gya County, about 127 km west of Shigatse in the Tibet Autonomous Region, China.
-The monastery is considered as the seat of the Sakya (or Sakyapa) school of Tibetan Buddhism.
+The monastery is considered the seat of the Sakya (or Sakyapa) school of Tibetan Buddhism.

 History

 Sakya Monastery was founded in 1073, by Khön Könchok Gyalpo (1034–1102), originally a Nyingmapa monk of the powerful House of Khön of Tsang, who became the first Sakya Trizin.

 The "southern monastery" was founded under the orders of Drogön Chögyal Phagpa in 1268, across a river from the earlier structures.
 130,000 workers were reportedly drafted for its construction.
 Its powerful abbots governed Tibet during the 13th and the 14th centuries under the overlordship of Yuan China after the downfall of the Tibetan Empire, until they were eclipsed by the rise of the new Kagyu and Gelug schools of Tibetan Buddhism.
 Most of the southern monastery was burned down in the 16th century.
 It was only restored to its previous size in 1948.

 Its architecture is quite different from that of temples in Lhasa and the Yarlung Valley.
 The only surviving ancient building is the Lhakang Chempo or Sibgon Trulpa.
 Originally a cave in the mountainside, it was built in 1268 by dpon-chen Sakya Sangpo and restored in the 16th century.
 It contains some of Tibet's most magnificent surviving artwork, which appears not to have been damaged in recent times.
 The Gompa grounds cover more than 18,000 square meters, while the huge main hall covers some 6000 square meters.

 After the 10 March 1959 Lhasa uprising to protect the 14th Dalai Lama from the Communist Chinese People's Liberation Army, the majority of Sakya Monastery's monks were forced to leave.
-As Namkhai Norbu states in his book, "previously there were about five hundred monks in the Great Sakya Monastery, but by the end of 1959 only 36 aged monks remained."
+As Dawa Norbu states in his book, "previously there were about five hundred monks in the Great Sakya Monastery, but by the end of 1959 only 36 aged monks remained."
 The northern monastery was destroyed during the Cultural Revolution, while the southern half escaped from destruction.
 The monastery was renovated and rebuilt in 2002.